The Owl and the Pussy Cat (Stravinsky): Background

 Stravinsky had been familiar with Edward Lear's poem "The Owl and the Pussy-Cat" before he set it to music.
 It had been the first English poem his wife Vera memorized.
 In 1961, she learned that a French translation by Frances Steegmuller had been published by the New Yorker.
 She was not able to acquire it until July 1965, when Lillian Libman, Stravinsky's representative, brought her a copy.
 Vera presented it to Stravinsky, who then read it.

-Although Walter Arlen in the Los Angeles Times reported that Stravinsky had begun "The Owl and the Pussy Cat" before the Requiem Canticles, then suspended work on it until after the latter's premiere thereby "insuring the mass for the dead would not be his final work", he did not begin work on the song until after completing the larger work in 1966.
+Stravinsky did not begin work on the song until after completing the Requiem Canticles in 1966, though the Los Angeles Times Walter Arlen wrote that Stravinsky withheld work on the song to ensure "the mass for the dead would not be his final work".
 Robert Craft said that Stravinsky did not inform Vera of the song's existence until it was complete; he may have had her voice in mind while composing it:

 The elegant fowl kept the composition a secret, in any case, until he had sung and played it for his feline love, not in a pea-green boat, of course, but in his sound-proof roost.

 Stravinsky dedicated the song to Vera.
 On the score's title page he drew his own rendering of Lear's illustration of the poem, to which he added waves in order to convey that his "music [was] probably rocking the boat".
 He gave the manuscript and sketches for the song to Craft on March 31, 1968, in commemoration of the 20th anniversary of their friendship.